 We recognise that whilst working online it is essential that students are safeguarded from potentially harmful and inappropriate online material.
 As such, we have robust security in place such as appropriate filters and appropriate monitoring systems.
+These systems are regularly monitored, and staff are aware of these systems, can manage them effectively and know how to escalate if a concern is identified.
 We ensure that students are taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
 We also involve parents and carers in this learning.
+We will communicate regularly with parents to reinforce the importance of children being safe online.
+Parents are informed of the systems we have in place to filter and monitor online use, what we are asking the children to do online, including sites they will be asked to access and who from school/college (if anyone) their child will be interacting with online.
 Although appropriate blocking is essential, we ensure this does not restrict learning.
-When students are learning remotely we refer to government guidance here.
+If students are learning remotely we refer to government guidance here.